wlsf82/scaling-tests-with-docker/README.md

 > To shut down the containers use `docker-compose down`.

+### Checking Selenium Grid

+With the containers up and running, access the following URL in your preferred browser to check that the Selenium Grid was correctly setup: http://localhost:4444/grid/console

 ### Curiosities

 Run `docker-compose up -d --scale chrome=10` to scale 10 Chrome containers, each with two Chrome browsers.